acelinkio/argocd-homelab/docs/setup.md

-homelab                        # vault used for containing secrets ├── sso                        # secret used for configuring sso ├── stringreplacesecret        # secret used for basic string replacement by ArgoCD Vault Plugin └── <namespace>                # secret dedicated for each namespace
+homelab                        # vault used for containing secrets ├── sso                        # secret used for configuring sso ├── stringreplacesecret        # secret used for basic string replacement by ArgoCD Vault Plugin └── $namespace                 # secret dedicated for each namespace
 ```

 ### 1password Credentials